Bugga Agraharam Temple: Where Annapurna Devi Blesses with Abundance

 Bugga Agraharam is about 56 km from Tirupati and 5 km from Nagari.

-You can take APSRTC buses or private vehicles to Nagari, then hire an auto or cab to reach the temple. - By Train:
+You can take APSRTC buses or private vehicles to Nagari, then hire an auto or cab to reach the temple.

 The nearest railway station is Nagari Railway Station, well-connected to Tirupati and Chennai routes.
-From there, local transport options are available. - By Air:
+From there, local transport options are available.

 The closest airport is Tirupati Airport (Renigunta), around 60 km away.
 From the airport, you can hire a cab directly to Bugga Agraharam.